Last Updated On:

 You can elevate your B2B content marketing game by using your audience data to figure out how to deliver personalized content.

-There are a few different ways you can customize your content.
-You can categorize and personalize based on:
+You can categorize and personalize content based on:

 - Segments – This could be on the basis of demographics, purchase behavior, industry, job title, etc.